An optimal test for strategic interaction in social and economic network formation between heterogeneous agents: An family of empirical models of strategic network formation

 \subsection{Likelihood}

-While we remain agnostic about equilibrium selection in the presence of multiplicity, it is nevertheless useful to develop an abstract notation for the unknown equilibrium selection rule.
-This notation allows us to write down a likelihood for the network.
-Of course this likelihood function could not be evaluated numerically without first replacing our abstract selection mechanism with something more concrete.
+In the presence of multiple NE, Assumption \ref{ass: DGP} imposes no restrictions on which one is actually realized in the observed network.
+Our strategic network formation model is \emph{incomplete}.
+Although we remain agnostic about equilibrium selection, it is nevertheless useful to develop a notation for, and establish some properties of, the unknown equilibrium selection rule.
+This allows us to write down a (well-defined) likelihood for the network, albeit abstractly.